-The New York State University Police Department is a state law enforcement agency responsible for the prevention, detection, investigation and arrest authority for the SUNY Oswego campus.
+The New York State University Police Department (UPD) is a state law enforcement agency responsible for the prevention, detection, investigation and arrest authority for the SUNY Oswego campus.
 UPD officers serve at 28 SUNY colleges across the State of New York.
 UPD officers adhere to the highest standards of personal and professional ethics.
 In addition to providing law enforcement and emergency response.
-The New York State University Police at Oswego has an authorized strength of 21 sworn police officers and 4 full time civilian Communications Officers who have successfully completed all required NY State Department of Criminal Justice Services training standards.
+The New York State University Police at Oswego has an authorized strength of 22 sworn police officers (15 patrol officers, 4 Lieutenants, 1 Investigator, 1 Assistant Chief, 1 Chief) 3 full-time dispatchers, 2 part-time dispatchers, and 4 full-time civilian Communications Officers who have successfully completed all required NY State Department of Criminal Justice Services training standards.
 University Police officers continue to receive training on a variety of specialized training throughout their careers.
 Police Officers at SUNY Oswego have been trained in emergency response procedures and first aid.
 Officers continuously patrol the campus 24 hours a day, 365 days a year employing various tactics of policing including vehicular, foot and bike patrols.
 The mission of the University Police Department is to provide a safe campus environment and protect the lives and property of our students, employees and visitors.
 University Police officers provides educational programs on the topics of alcohol, drugs, personal safety, domestic violence, sexual assault prevention, theft prevention, and fire safety.
-University Police provided 68 such community programs in 2014.
+University Police provided 65 such community programs in 2017.